 Oh my goodness, what a difference with student-led conferences!

-Though they are a bit outside of the norm of what most of us think of when we consider parent-teacher conferences, the benefits of student-led conferences are well worth exploring.
+Though they are a bit outside of the norm of what most of us think of when we consider traditional parent-teacher conferences, the benefits of student-led conferences are well worth exploring.
 It can be a little strange for parents and students to get used to at first, but in the end, it’s really about empowering your kids and giving voice to how much they appreciate their teachers – which is never not going to be a good thing!

 When you’re looking at the effect on the student leading a student-led conference, for example, it’s important to remember that your student is learning so much more than just content.
 They’re also learning the finer points of collaboration and working with others, public speaking, and how to prepare for a presentation.
-By taking on this role, they learn:

-• To be an effective team member through active listening and self-awareness of their own opinions and how they can work to balance them with others’ viewpoints.
+• To be an effective team member through active listening and self-awareness of their own opinions and how they can work to balance them with others’ viewpoints

-• To be an effective presenter through observation of the audience and environment, planned organization of their thoughts into well-defined points, outreach to others for support or collaboration, and appropriate use of tools like visuals (pictures/charts) or stimulus (questions).
+• To be an effective presenter through observation of the audience and environment, planned organization of their thoughts into well-defined points, outreach to others for support or collaboration, and appropriate use of tools like visuals (pictures/charts) or stimulus (questions)

-• That ideas are not set in stone; it is okay for their idea to evolve and grow when they hear what others have to say.
+• That ideas are not set in stone; it is okay for their idea to evolve and grow when they hear what others have to say

 • How to take a leadership role, which can further help them develop compassion for others’ opinions and ideas because they understand the effort that goes into creating an argument.